 Description and Slides

 How does SpaceX innovate so quickly, and why does NASA seem so slow in comparison?
 When will SpaceX deliver on future promises based on past history?
 A quick, no-nonsense analysis of the root causes, implications, and methods of SpaceX.
+NOTE: This talk was picked up by Next Big Future and has been viewed on YouTube over 10,000 times.
+Thanks!

 Now that heavy, affordable launch is becoming a reality, the next major objection to Mars settlement will be planetary protection (preventing Mars germs from getting to Earth, or Earth microbes from getting to Mars and interfering with the hunt for life there).
 This presentation looks at the situation objectively to find a path for Mars surface settlement with the least risk of either situation.
 Fortunately, this is also one of the easiest ways to set up early settlements.